River of Dreams: Background

 In the summer of 1992, Billy Joel held a series of writing and recording sessions on Shelter Island, New York; these sessions eventually produced seven tracks, self-produced by Joel.

 Joel was dissatisfied with the results, and so, on the recommendation of Don Henley, he brought in session guitarist Danny Kortchmar for another take on the songs.
 Kortchmar agreed to produce, provided he be allowed to use session musicians on the recordings, to which Joel agreed.
 Only one song from the Shelter Island sessions, "Shades of Grey", would make the final album in its original produced form.

 In a 2018 interview with Vulture, Joel expressed disappointment that the album did not yield any hit singles beyond the title track.
 He further attributed his decision to stop releasing pop albums to the lack of airplay.
 "The thing was, I put a lot of work into River of Dreams and it was as if the business had left me behind because there are substantial songs on that album that never went anywhere.
 So I said, 'What's the point of putting myself through writing and recording if it doesn't mean what it's supposed to mean out there in the world?'"

+Commercial performance

+River of Dreams sold approximately 240,000 units in its first week.